rspamd/rspamd.com/doc/modules/dkim_signing.md

 ## Verifying your private keys

-To verify any generated private RSA key with OpenSSL (and also Ed25519 keys if your OpenSSL >= 1.1.1):
+To verify any generated private RSA key with OpenSSL (and also Ed25519 keys if your OpenSSL >= 1.1.1) you can use the following command:

 ~~~
-openssl pkey -text -noout -in example.private
+$ openssl pkey -text -noout -in example.private

 Private-Key: (2048 bit)
 modulus:
     00:...